 Interactivity between journalism, art and the stage pushes us to explore the boundaries of journalistic storytelling.
 Our journalistic investigations are not limited to television, radio and press work.
 For our opening paper, Flemish poet Charlotte Van den Broeck and visual artist Jana Coorevits went to work.
 Van den Broeck's hypnotic verses can be heard in the VR documentary Amazons 360°.
 With VR glasses, you’ll find yourself standing for 7 minutes between thousands of protesting indigenous people and in endangered indigenous villages in the Amazon forest.
 This is what 250 visitors experienced at our launch on the 30th of September at De Centrale in Ghent, alongside performances by Brazilian and Belgian musicians and artists.

-Or contact us at email@example.com to become a partner of The Polar Project, so that we can bring these stories to an international audience together.
+Contact us at firstname.lastname@example.org to become a partner of The Polar Project, so that we can bring these stories to an international audience together.

 The Amazon rainforest and the Cerrado savannah are burning.
 The first to be overwhelmed by the smoke, Brazil’s indigenous communities are fighting back.